FOSS4MV/qmWS/README.md

-  The software for an article in International Spectrum Magazine 2012 about REST and WEB using openqm.
+  This software was for an article in International Spectrum Magazine 2012 about REST and WEB using openqm.
   Date: 21 March 2012, Abingdon, England

-  Copyright (c) 2010 TO 2012 to 2008 mike.ryder@pwchest.com, All Rights Reserved
-  This program suite is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
-  This program suite is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

   The code included in this package was written to demonstrate the REST capability of openqm and should not be taken as a definitive way of coding or operation.